-People's needs were met by staff that received regular supervision and received an annual appraisal.
-We saw that supervision meetings were available to all staff employed at the service, including permanent and 'bank' members of staff.
-The meetings were used to assess staff performance and identify ongoing support and training needs.
-Staff said "Supervision is great, I get feedback on my performance and we identify area's I need to develop on; but it is all positive and inclusive."
+People's needs were met by staff that received regular supervision and annual appraisal.
+We saw that supervision meetings were available to all staff who were employed, including permanent and 'bank' members of staff.
+The meetings were used to assess staff performance and identify on-going support and training needs.
+One care staff said "I have regular supervision and I think it is important because it gives you time to discuss any concerns or get feedback about how you are doing and we always look at training needs and how I can develop in my role."

 The Mental Capacity Act 2005 (MCA) provides a legal framework for making particular decisions on behalf of people who may lack the mental capacity to do so for themselves.
 The Act requires that as far as possible people make their own decisions and are helped to do so when needed.
-When they lack mental capacity to take particular decisions, any decisions made on their behalf must be in their best interests and as least restrictive as possible.
-The registered manager and staff were aware of their responsibilities under the MCA.
-Capacity assessments had been undertaken and we observed staff seeking people's consent when supporting people with day to day tasks.
+When they lack mental capacity to take particular decisions, any made on their behalf must be in their best interests and as least restrictive as possible.